TannDev/silence-among-us/README.md

 It's got a few features, so far:
 - Tracks the status of players in the lobby, via simple commands.
-- Automatically controls the server-mute and server-deafen settings for players in the voice channel.
+- Automatically controls the app-mute and app-deafen settings for players in the voice channel.
 - Provides lobby updates via text channels, including the room code.
 - Keeps the text channel clean, by removing commands and old lobby updates.
 - Supports multiple concurrent games, in different voice channels, at the same time.